 My recent trip to Chicago reminded me just how important having a list is when traveling.
 I know it sounds super nerdy – but doing a little homework before you leave will guarantee an easy and stress-free journey.
 I usually start crafting up my lists a week in advance (or more if I’m really excited about the trip!).
+A few weeks back I stayed at the Atlantic Hotel and I had planned for that trip for about 3 weeks!
+They have a spa there and I ended up buying so many different swimsuits because I was so excited to go to a hotel where I could actually sit and relax.

 Do you travel frequently for business?
 If so you might be aware that most passports are quite restrictive in their visa-free mobility.
 Whenever you need to travel abroad for business, there is a chance that you might have to obtain a visa, which can be costly and time-consuming.
-There is a solution however.
+There is a solution, however.
 If you are a successful global entrepreneur or high net worth investor, a Dominica second citizenship through investment could grant you such perks as citizenship for life, another valid passport, visa-free travel and much more.
 For further information, go to https://www.dominicacitizenship.com.

 For now though, these are the 4 travel lists I NEVER leave home without: